 (ii) A hook may be fitted at the top for the purpose of pulling a chain through a hedge

 (iii) Each telescope link is 0.3m (30cm) in length

 (i) It is used for taking short offset measurements

-Beacon or Pillar
+Beacon or Pillar used for farm surveying

 (i) It is made of rectangular block usually in concrete form

 (ii) Marks are usually inscribed on top of the block

 (iii) The beacons are always buried in the ground with marked head raised a little above the ground

 (i) It is used for making off points measured

 (ii) It is also used for the recognition of the measured